 Programmes

-We offer off-the-shelf, bespoke or tailormade, defined and casual options.
+Programmes are off-the-shelf or tailormade, with defined and casual options.
 A defined programme is more like a traditional course or project and often has a formal Agreement whch states the programme's "scope and sequence", dates and times, reports to be sent to managers, specific tests and assessments and so on.

-A casual programme (or "as needed" or "pay as you go) include "conversation", problem clinics, guided discussions, reviewing essays and dissertations, coaching on methodology or assessment etc. Student needs are addressed as they come up during the session.
+A casual programme (or "as needed" or "pay as you go) include "conversation", problem clinics, guided discussions, reviewing essays and dissertations, coaching on methodology or assessment etc. Student needs are addressed as they come up during the session, and contents or subject matter are generally student-led.

 Fees

-Fees depend on the programme chosen, and are payable by transfer in advance.
-We offer discounts to schools and to teachers.
-We do not have materials or coursebook expenses; we send you what you need for programmes as a pdf or link.
+Fees depend on the programme chosen, and are payable by transfer in advance or via invoices (boletas).
+We offer discounts to schools and to teachers, and "packet" discounts for multiple sessions.
+We do not have overhead or cental office costs, nor materials or coursebook expenses since we send what you need for programmes as a pdf or link.

 Professional Conversations